User Defined Conversions in C++

 Removing Constructors with delete

 Sometimes, we don’t want a conversion to be possible at all, even explicitly.
-For example, the ability to create a Vector from a boolean, by first converting the boolean to a float, is unlikely to ever be used intentionally.
+For example, the ability to create a Vector from a boolean, by first converting the boolean to a float, is unlikely ever to be used intentionally.

 We can’t envision any legitimate reason to do that - it would only seem like a misunderstanding on the part of the developer.